Tea 'n' Tales 2020. What was to be an exciting season.

 In the idyllic setting of the Enabling Garden, storyteller Donna McCraw

 captures the listeners with the power of story (July 20, 2018) See the featured guest tellers who would have delighted 100+ listeners at this summer's Tea 'N' Tales.

 Every Friday morning in the summer, there's excitement, anticipation, and a buzz as people gather in the Enabling Garden in Riverside Park in Guelph at 10:30 in the morning.
 Some listeners arrive more than 30 minutes early to get their favourite spot, greet friends' arrival, or just luxuriate in a peaceful setting.

 This is the successful collaborative project between the Enabling Garden and GGS that was launched in 2007.

 (Photo captures Brian and Trevor planning Tea 'n' Tales 2018)

-Each session begins with an ackowledgment that this beautiful garden stands in ancient Indigenous land and that today Guelph and surround continues to be blessed with a strong community of First Nations, Metis and Inuit descendants who have much to teach us.
+Each session begins with an acknowledgment that this beautiful garden stands in ancient Indigenous land and that today Guelph and surround continues to be blessed with a strong community of First Nations, Metis, and Inuit descendants who have much to teach us.

 Total attendance at Tea 'n' Tales 2018 was 1168